Goals and Achievements of Major Initiatives

 Globally Maintaining and Enhancing Information Security

 The DIC Group’s approach to information security management rests on four pillars: Regulations and guidelines, management framework, infrastructure, and employee education and training.
-In response to increasingly diverse cyber threats, the Group currently plans to deploy measures implemented in Japan to reinforce information security by enhancing its intranet security infrastructure and updating endpoint security systems in key overseas markets (the Asia–Pacific region, the PRC, Taiwan and the ROK.)
+To ensure swift responses to increasingly diverse cyber threats, the Group currently plans to deploy measures implemented in Japan to reinforce information security by enhancing its intranet security infrastructure and updating endpoint security systems in key overseas markets (the Asia–Pacific region, the PRC, Taiwan and the ROK.)

 Regulations and Guidelines